alta-lang/alta/README.md

 There are various subprojects that make up Alta.
 Each has been separated because they might prove useful for stuff other than just the transpiler.

-  * [AltaCore](https://github.com/alta-lang/alta-core) - Alta's core frontend functionality, wrapped into a neat, no-so-little library
+  * [AltaCore](https://github.com/alta-lang/alta-core) - Alta's core frontend functionality, wrapped into a neat, not-so-little library
   * [Ceetah](https://github.com/alta-lang/ceetah) - C source code generation.
 Pure awesomeness.
 Play around with a C AST and then generate C code from it
   * [Talta](https://github.com/alta-lang/talta) - Alta's C transpiler.
 Uses a big helping of Ceetah along with a dash of AltaCore to bake some tasty C code from any given Alta AST